Juniper/libslax/doc/notes.rst

    var $class = (count(items) < 10) ? "small" : "large";
    var $title = data/title ?: "unknown";

-- SLAX supports the use of "#!/path/to/slaxproc" as the first line of a SLAX script.
+- SLAX supports the use of :ref:`"#!/path/to/slaxproc" <pound-bang>` as the first line of a SLAX script.
 This allows scripts to be directly executable from the unix shell.

 Additional Documentation
 ------------------------